MusicsOnlinePlayer/MOPJs/README.md

 ```
 And congratulation your mop instance is running !
 The web app is accesible at `localhost`, the port is specified in the config file.

+## Acknowledgments
+Thanks @An0nimia for providing the python deezer API, see [here](https://github.com/An0nimia/deezloader).